ErpNetDocs/tech/advanced/document-flow/fulfillment.md

 Another example.
 The customer might order specific lot of the product, but they are ready to accept another lot:

-* sales Order: 10 oranges, lot 202
+* sales order: 10 oranges, lot 202
 * shipment: 10 oranges, lot 203

 This shipment satisfies the customer in the real world.